-Through Social Justice Ministry we create a world where everyone can reach their potential, and justice, equity and compassion define our relationships with each other and the world.
+With the guidance of the Social Justice Council, we strive for a community where everyone can reach their potential, and justice, equity and compassion define our relationships with each other and the world.
 For many folks, working on social justice is how they live out their faith.
 It is why they join a religious community.
 It may be the one of, if not the primary, reason you are drawn to the Unitarian Universalist Church of Long Beach.

 Here at the Unitarian Universalist Church of Long Beach, we support and promote social justice in our congregation, community and the world at large in line with the values set forth in our Unitarian Universalist Principles – respect, fairness, democratic principles, right of conscience, and recognition of our interdependence.